-Sumitomo Mitsui Finance and Leasing Company, Limited

-Sumitomo Mitsui Auto Service Company, Limited
+Sumitomo Mitsui Finance and Leasing Company, Limited Sumitomo Mitsui Auto Service Company, Limited

-Changes in the equity method affiliates in the fiscal year ended March 31, 2023 are as follows:
+Changes in the equity method affiliates in the fiscal year ended March 31, 2025 were as follows:

-201 companies became equity method affiliates due to acquisition of stock and for other reasons.
+Infcurion, Inc. and 16 other companies became equity method affiliates due to the acquisition of stocks and other reasons.

-Vietnam Export Import Commercial Joint Stock Bank and 4 other companies were excluded from the scope of equity method affiliates due to sale of stocks and for other reasons.
+90 companies were excluded from the scope of equity method affiliates as they ceased to be equity method affiliates due to the liquidation and other reasons.

-- (3) Unconsolidated subsidiaries that are not accounted for by the equity method 5 unconsolidated subsidiaries that are not accounted for by the equity method are investment partnerships, and neither their assets nor profit/loss are substantially attributable to subsidiaries, and thus are excluded from the scope of equity method pursuant to Article 69, Paragraph 1, Item 2 of Regulation on Corporate Accounting. - (4) Affiliates that are not accounted for by the equity method Principal company: Park Square Capital / SMBC Loan Programme S.à r.l.
+(3) Unconsolidated subsidiaries not accounted for by the equity method

+6 unconsolidated subsidiaries not accounted for by the equity method were investment partnerships, and neither their assets nor profit/loss were substantially attributable to the said subsidiaries, and thus were excluded from the scope of equity method pursuant to Article 69, Paragraph 1, Item 2 of Regulation on Corporate Accounting.

+(4) Affiliates not accounted for by the equity method

+Principal company: Park Square Capital / SMBC Loan Programme S.à r.l.

-Affiliates that are not accounted for by the equity method are also excluded from the scope of equity method because their total amounts in terms of net income and retained earnings are immaterial, and as such, they do not hinder a rational judgment of the financial position and results of operations of the Company and its consolidated subsidiaries when excluded from the scope of equity method.
+Affiliates not accounted for by the equity method were also excluded from the scope of equity method because their total amounts in terms of net income and retained earnings were immaterial, and as such, they did not hinder a rational judgment of the Company's financial position and results of operations when excluded from the scope of equity method.